Cyclone1070/autocmd/docs/contributing/design.md

     *   **Why**: The consumer knows what it needs.
 The implementer should not dictate the contract.
     *   **Benefit**: You can swap implementations without touching the consumer.
 You can mock easily in tests.

-*   **Return Types From Provider**: Interface methods should return concrete types from the implementation package, not consumer-defined types.
+*   **Return Types From Domain**: Interface methods should return types from the `domain` package, not consumer-defined structs.
-    *   **Why**: Provider logically owns the return types.
-Defining them in provider is often simpler and offers high cohesion.
+    *   **Why**: Kinda like dependency inversion.
+This approach prevents circular dependencies while maintains good decoupling.

 > [!CAUTION]
 > **ANTI-PATTERN**: Copy Exact Interface Methods